shopware/docs/products/extensions/search/synonyms.md

 ## How to override

-1. Shopware Configuration
+1. Shopware configuration
    1. Shopware is based on Symfony, so it is possible to [override](https://symfony.com/doc/2.0/cookbook/bundles/override.html#services-configuration) the Service parameters in Symfony style.
    2. Parametername `swag_ses_synonym_dir`
-2. Own Plugin
+2. Own plugin
    1. [Create a plugin](../../../../guides/plugins/plugins/plugin-base-guide.md)
    2. Add a [Dependency Injection](../../../../guides/plugins/plugins/plugin-fundamentals/dependency-injection.md#injecting-another-service) file
    3. Create a file with your synonyms, see [example](synonyms.md#example)